 We have granted the underwriters an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus supplement, permits the underwriters to purchase a maximum of additional units from us to cover over-allotments.
+This option, which is exercisable for up to 45 days after the date of this prospectus supplement, permits the underwriters to purchase a maximum of additional units, consisting of an aggregate of shares of common stock and warrants to purchase an aggregate of shares of common stock, from us to cover overallotments.
 If the underwriters exercise all or part of this option, they will purchase units covered by the option at the public offering price that appears on the cover page of this prospectus supplement, less the underwriting discount.
 If this option is exercised in full, the total price to the public will be \$ and the total net proceeds to us will be approximately \$ in each case based on an initial public offering price of \$ per unit.
 The underwriters have severally agreed that, to the extent the over-allotment option is exercised, they will each purchase a number of additional units proportionate to the underwriter's initial amount reflected in the foregoing table.